+SQL DELETE is a useful command for working with relational databases.
 SQL (Structured Query Language, pronounced either “sequel” or “ess-cue-el”) is a standard database language used in web programming to access and manipulate information stored in structured, relational databases.
 The American National Standards Institute (ANSI) has named SQL the industry standard for managing structured, relational databases.
 You can use this programming language to perform a variety of functions on data contained in these kinds of databases.

 Key SQL functions include:

 - Retrieving information located inside a database